thomasweng15/cloth-segmentation/clothgrasp/README.md

-# Cloth Region Segmentation for Robust Grasp Selection ROS code
+# Cloth Segmentation ROS Code

 ROS code for running the segmentation model from [cloth_region_seg_training](https://github.com/thomasweng15/cloth-region-seg-training) on a robot.